-Kiar sent a letter to homeowners throughout Coral Springs that included their property ID.
+Kiar sent a letter to homeowners throughout Broward County that included their property ID.
 In doing so, he enabled and encouraged people to sign up for the service.

 Other Services for Title Protection

 Some for-profit companies offer annual services to protect property owners from ownership theft, but these services typically cost hundreds of dollars a year.
-The Owner Alert system from the Property Appraiser’s office is free of charge and available to all property owners in Coral Springs.
+The Owner Alert system from the Property Appraiser’s office is free of charge and available to all property owners in Broward County.

-By March of 2021, 12,000 Coral Springs property owners had already signed up for the Owner Alert system.
+By March of 2021, 12,000 Broward County property owners had already signed up for the Owner Alert system.
 Other counties throughout southern Florida are considering the adoption of a similar strategy.